Sustainable Soy Initiatives & Progress

 $30 Million Fund to Protect South American Forests

-The $30 million fund that we announced in 2019 is now establishing partnerships to develop solutions that help protect forests across South America.
+The $30 million Land Innovation Fund for Sustainable Livelihoods is establishing partnerships to develop solutions that help protect forests across South America.
 To administer the fund, we selected Chemonics International, a trusted international development organization with experience in more than 150 countries and a strong track record operating in complex environments.
 Chemonics will provide sound financial management, strong technical oversight and a far-reaching network to attract additional partners to the fund.
 We are working diligently to draw applications from startups and innovators with the best ideas that can be brought to scale.

 Climate Ventures for Green Entrepreneurship in Brazil

 We know that any climate solution has to include farmers, so we are working diligently to draw applications from startups and innovators with the best ideas that can be brought to scale.
 In Brazil, we’re partnering with Climate Ventures, a nonprofit that has played a significant role in developing an ecosystem for green entrepreneurship in Brazil that will contribute to the decarbonization of the nation’s economy.
-Climate Ventures is currently studying more than 500 climate-related startups at work in Brazil today and the areas where they are focused, so we can help the most innovative ideas thrive.
+Climate Ventures studied more than 500 climate-related startups at work in Brazil today and the areas where they are focused, so we can help the most innovative ideas thrive.
+Climate Ventures’ report, titled “The Green Wave” is helping illuminate new ways forward.